 Answer: Salmon P. Chase

-Instead, perhaps more practically, the portrait that appeared on the first dollar bill was simply a portrait of the then-sitting U.S. Treasury Secretary, Salmon P. Chase.
-He remained on the dollar bill until 1869 when the dollar bill was revised and the portrait replaced with one of first U.S. President, George Washington.
+Instead, perhaps more practically, the portrait that appeared on the first dollar bill was simply a portrait of the then-sitting U.S. Secretary of the Treasury, Salmon P. Chase.
+He remained on the dollar bill until 1869 when the dollar bill was revised and the portrait replaced with one of the first U.S. President, George Washington.

 Salmon’s run as a portrait model for currency wasn’t over, however, as he later appeared on the 10,000 dollar bill, a high denomination certificate used to trade currency between banks.